sumnerevans/sumnerevans.com/content/posts/technology/respecting-theme-preferences/index.md

 website.
 Hopefully this helps you implement light/dark theme adaptation for your website.

-## Three Tips for Creating a Dark Theme for your Website
+## Three Tips for Creating a Dark Theme

 The first thing you want to do is to actually create a dark theme for your website.
 Obviously, each site will have unique challenges in designing a dark